 - All data is backed up at once, making version control easy to manage.

-- Files are easier to locate as they are all kept on the same storage medium.
+- Backup files are easier to locate as they are all kept on the same storage medium.

 Disadvantages of full backups